 If you are looking for the best services, be sure to ask if they have insurance.
 Insurance is important because it covers liability and damage or loss of goods being moved.
 This way, your belongings will be covered in case of any damages.
 You should never hire a business if they do not carry this coverage.
 You also have to be careful about hidden charges since moving companies can charge more than estimated due to unforeseen problems.

 Another thing to check on is what kind of pricing structure they have.
 Do they charge hourly rates?
 What are their fuel surcharges like?
 If your town doesn’t allow for trucks at certain times (due to street cleaning), will you still be charged?
 These kinds of charges could inflate the cost of your move.
 Compare at least three companies before deciding on a business to hire.
 Ask them for in-home quotes and get their pricing in writing.
 This will help you when it comes time to negotiate any hidden charges or add-ons because you have written documentation from each company about their services and costs.
+Keep in mind that long distance moving companies may offer different services than businesses that only help with local moves, so be sure to hire the right mover for the distance you need to go.

 Safeguarding Your Belongings